 Paid entry competitions

 Paid entry competitions are effectively a form of gambling, however for the price of entry you may decide it is worth the cost – only you can decide.
+One of the biggest and most visible paid entry competitions around at the moment is Omaze home competitions.
+They offer chances to win amazing houses and prize bundles, and they are effectively a giant raffle.

-You may see promotional products which require a purchase in order to enter.
+You may also see promotional products which require a purchase in order to enter.
 You may be required to keep your receipt for these and so it is worth getting a folder or box to put these somewhere safe.

 Other types of paid entry competitions include ones you see advertised on TV or radio, quite often where you have to call a premium rate number.
 These types of competitions do tend to have larger prizes, but again, there is a large chance of losing the cost of entry and so if you are on a tight budget I would avoid these.